 God must sometimes risk our misunderstanding in order to do what’s best for us.
 And we are simply too ‘young,’ too finite, to comprehend His infinite wisdom.

 Believing that God is omnipotent – that He is all-powerful, that He can do all things – is easy enough for most of us.
-Believing that He cares takes considerable more faith, especially in light of the persistent suffering so evident in our world.
+Believing that He cares takes considerably more faith, especially in light of the persistent suffering so evident in our world.
 It is harder still to believe that He is willing to intervene on our behalf.
 We know He has done it for others, but believing He will do it for us often seems just out of our reach.

 Herein lies the tension in which we live.
-On the one hand we have the clear teaching of Scripture portraying God as an all-powerful heavenly Father who is anxious to intervene on behalf of His suffering children.
-On the other hand we are confronted with the reality of painful situations that seem immune to our most desperate prayers.
-If God genuinely cares, if He is truly touched by the feelings of our infirmities, then why doesn’t He do something.
+On the one hand, we have the clear teaching of Scripture portraying God as an all-powerful heavenly Father who is anxious to intervene on behalf of His suffering children.
+On the other hand, we are confronted with the reality of painful situations that seem immune to our most desperate prayers.
+If God genuinely cares, if He is truly touched by the feelings of our infirmities, then why doesn’t He do something?

 As I grapple with such thoughts, I’m reminded of a young couple in a congregation where I served as senior pastor.
 They were expecting their first child and they prayed earnestly that everything would be perfect.
 They prayed that their baby would have perfect health, a gentle disposition, and a spiritual aptitude.
 According to their theology, this should have assured them of a perfect child.
 Imagine their bewilderment when their newborn daughter cried incessantly.
 In addition to the obvious concern they had for her well being, they were also tormented with self-doubt and questions regarding their faith.

 Needless to say, they were overwhelmed.
-In desperation they came to see me.
-Why, they demanded, did God not answer our prayers We prayed in faith.
-We did everything we were taught to do, so why didn’t it work.
+In desperation, they came to see me.
+“Why,” they demanded, “did God not answer our prayers?
+We prayed in faith.
+We did everything we were taught to do, so why didn’t it work?”